-You should eat high sugar fruits such as pineapples, mangoes, bananas, grapes, pomegranates and papayas in moderation ONLY if you are trying to lose weight, for the simple fact they are much higher in calories than the lower sugar fruits.
+You should eat high sugar fruits such as pineapples, mangoes, bananas, grapes, pomegranates and papayas in moderation ONLY if you are trying to lose weight.
+This is for the simple fact they are much higher in calories than the lower sugar fruits.

 Fruit juices – NOT as healthy as you may think… Sorry!

-Below is a list of the 6 basic rules that should become part of your habits around food, and if you apply them daily you will soon start seeing the changes that you are looking for.
+Below is a list of the 6 basic rules that should become part of your habits around food.
+If you apply them daily, you will soon start seeing the changes that you are looking for.

 1. FOOD COMBINING

 An example of a perfect low GI meal or snack would be a slice of wholegrain sourdough toast with tahini and smashed avocado.
-This has all the elements of low GI carbs, with plenty of protein and healthy fat to make it a great fat burning meal.
+This has all the elements of low GI, healthy carbs with plenty of protein and whole fats to make it a great fat burning meal.